1ssb/Whiplash/README.md

-# Whiplash Gradient Descent: A Closed Loop Gradient Descent Algorithm applied to Rosenbrock's function
+# Whiplash Gradient Descent: A Closed Loop Gradient Descent Algorithm applied to Rosenbrock's function.
+Please find the paper here: https://arxiv.org/abs/2108.12883.

+We introduce a novel adaptive damping technique for an inertial gradient system which finds application as a gradient descent algorithm for unconstrained optimisation.
+In an example using the non-convex Rosenbrock's function, we show an improvement on existing momentum-based gradient optimisation methods.
+Also using Lyapunov stability analysis, we demonstrate the performance of the continuous-time version of the algorithm.
+Using numerical simulations, we consider the performance of its discrete-time counterpart obtained by using the symplectic Euler method of discretisation.

 This file contains a live MATLAB project and a Simulink simulation by:
 Mr. Subhransu Sekhar Bhattacharjee, U7143478, ANU, under the supervision of Prof. Dr. Ian R. Petersen FAA, College of Engineering and Computer Science, ANU.